Intelligent Air Conditioning and Ventilation system - Post-COVID-19 pandemic:Paranoia about un-safe spaces?

 You can now count trains, hospitals, cars, offices as places where you have to think twice before stepping in because they are all not safe for you.
 Virus, germs and pathogens are every where.
 Some are very deadly of course and some will get you sick.
 You will have to be very careful when going into a confined space where there is very little ventilation to speak of.
 And when there is no ventilation, especially when there is no opening for fresh air to seep in, then what you breathe there is just recirculated air and you also breathe in pathogens without your knowledge.
 Worst, some people do not show any symtoms when inflicted with illness and they go around spreading pathogens while talking at the top of their voice as if they are the god ordained apostles.
 But to your knowledge, allmost all comfortable spaces have air conditioning but no ventilation because they can't afford to have leakages that can drive up their energy cost!
 So what to do?
+Well, how about an intelligent air conditioning and ventilation system that will not only reduce your energy bill, but will also go a long way to save you from being infected with the deadly virus!

-How is Covid-19 transmitted?
+But how is Covid-19 virus transmitted?

 A case study of how a Chinese restaurant air conditioning system help spread Covid-19 – should we then redesign the air conditioning system?